samanthachiuu/README.md/README.md

 What is the issue and Why do you think it is important to resolve that issue by your project?
 What is your contribution to the community?

 ## Competitor analysis [assignment01 & 02]:
-There are many calendaring apps for users to use . [read more...](https://github.com/samanthachiuu/DH150-Assignment1/blob/master/README.md)
+I chose to focus on two different communities . [read more...](https://github.com/samanthachiuu/DH150-Assignment1/blob/master/README.md)